Is Your Electric Blanket Safe?

 Epidemiological studies have linked electric blankets with miscarriages and childhood leukemia.

-Recent data reported in the American Journal of Epidemiology suggests that regular use of an electric blanket may increase breast cancer risk in some women, and according to a 2007 report published in the European Journal of Cancer Prevention, using electric blankets was associated with a 15 percent higher prevalence of endometrial cancer than never having used one.
+Data reported in the American Journal of Epidemiologyii suggests that regular use of an electric blanket may increase breast cancer risk in some women, and according to a 2007 report published in the European Journal of Cancer Prevention, using electric blankets was associated with a 15 percent higher prevalence of endometrial cancer than never having used one.
 The same study also revealed that the use of electric blankets for 20 years or more was associated with 36 percent higher prevalence of endometrial cancer.

 Other studies have shown that the EMFs generated by electric blankets suppress melatonin production.
 Melatonin is the most important detox agent for your brain and is also an anti-inflammatory.
 Electromagnetic radiation can make inflammation worse by creating more potent mycotoxins, so reducing inflammation is vital.